Before They Can Drive a Taxi, London's Cabbies Have To Commit the City To Memory in a Rigorous Test Called the Knowledge - Slashdot

 Could be, your link wasn't available in my country, but the title and description seemed right.
 And it was probably licensed to one of our national / public channels.

-Black cabs all the way (Score:2)
+Black cabs all the way (Score:3, Insightful)

 Anyone who's ever used a London cabby will value the brevity of the journey when you ask for a recommended hotel near a certain landmark/street, or if you're in a rush to get to a meeting in an obscure area and there's a traffic jam on the normal route.
 It's shocking how little local knowledge can be required elsewhere.